Mars-Shen/jSortable/README.md

 * Delete Item(s) from list
 * Edit Selected Item
 * Active/Inactive Item(s) in list
+* Reorder element in list using the mouse
 * Json Data Format

 ## Required